Projector buying guide: How to buy the ideal unit for a home cinema

 The contrast ratio determines the difference between the darkest and lightest images a projector is capable of displaying.
 A contrast ratio of 5000:1 means the brightest part of an image will be five thousand times brighter than the darkest.

 Gone are the days when the emphasis was on lamp life.
 It used to be the case that a lamp would last around 1,000 to 2,000 hours and would cost about £300 to replace.
 Lamps would easily blow if the projector wasn’t allowed to cool down.

 Thankfully, technology has moved on and so you don’t need to be concerned about lamp life when deciding on a projector.

 Lamps today have a life span of between 8,000 to 10,000 hours.
 This means if you use your projector for 5 hours a week then each year you use it for 1600 hours.
 Under these conditions, a lamp is likely to last you at least 25 years.

 Lamps also no longer have cooling issues and replacements are cheaper (between £120 and £200).

-When buying a projector, connectivity is important.
+No projector buying guide would be complete without talking about connectivity.
 Whether you plan to connect to an AV receiver, set-top box or Blu-ray player, it’s essential to check if the two devices can seamlessly connect.

 A Video Graphics Array or VGA port lets you connect your projector to many laptops.